New Jersey Appellate Review

 I recommend you read our related article titled “The Procedure for Filing an Appeal of a New Jersey Family Court Order” which is located on this website.
 Said article discusses the time periods for taking an appeal and some of the procedures for the same.

 Peter Van Aulen has been practicing divorce and family law for over 22 years.
 His practice focuses on family and divorce law.
 He is a former adjunct professor.
 Mr. Van Aulen is certified by the New Jersey Supreme Court as a Matrimonial Attorney.
 Peter Van Aulen has successfully handled a number of appeals.
 Some of his Appellate Court decisions have been published.
 He enjoys researching, writing and arguing appeals.
 His main office is located in Saddle Brook New Jersey.
-If you need to discuss the appeal of your Family Court Order, contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss the appeal of your Family Court Order, contact the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.